 I’ve seen this scenario play out hundreds of times over the years.
 A client will come to me and say they need a social media audit.

 This usually happens for one of two reasons.
-They have specific goals, such as increasing leads or engagement, and they think an audit will help them get there.
+First, they have specific goals, such as increasing leads or engagement, and they think an audit will help them get there.
 Or they are getting pressure from their managers because a particular campaign isn’t performing as expected.

 But when I dig a little and ask about their current social media strategy, it quickly becomes apparent that they aren’t asking the right questions and aren’t sure what they want.